 The U.S. Food and Drug Administration regulates AEDs and their necessary accessories as medical devices and evaluates them for safety and effectiveness before they are marketed.

 You can find AEDs in many public places, including offices, schools, shopping malls, grocery stores, and airports.

 Emergency first-responders are typically equipped with and trained to use AEDs.
 Some people with underlying cardiac conditions can be at a higher risk of sudden cardiac arrest.
 Your health care professional can tell you if a home AED is something you should consider.

 How AEDs Work

-An AED system includes an AED device and accessories, such as a battery, pad electrodes, and if applicable, an adapter.
-The devices give verbal instructions to users.
+An AED system includes an AED and its necessary accessories, such as a battery, pad electrodes, and if applicable, an adapter.
+The AED gives verbal instructions to users.

 This is how they work:

 - The user turns on the AED and follows the voice prompts.
-Some devices turn on automatically when the user opens the lid.
+Some AEDs turn on automatically when the user opens the lid.